yqyeoh/techpass-tenant-docs/docs/otpaas.md

 ## OTPaaS Workflow
 The OTPaaS requires your service to make authorize calls by using your API Key.
 As the API Key is considered sensitive credentials, you must have a backend to send the request(s) to TechPass OTPaaS.

+!> Do not commit the API Key into your source code repository.
+Keep the API Key secure by using tools such as secrets manager.

 ### Sequence Diagram
 The sequence diagram below illustrates a typical use-case for the OTPaaS.
 ![otpaas_seqdiag](./assets/images/otpaas/otpaas_seqdiag.png)